BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 		- Purple items in vending machines have a 20% chance to be replaced by a blue/purple unique of the same weapon type

+	> Delirium

+		- Regular Badass Rank behavior has been removed.
+You are still able to redeem points as per usual, and they will have the correct effect outside of Oselands.
+However, while playing this mod, those stats will have no effect.

+      		- Badass Rank has been replaced with Delirium:
+			- Killing an enemy while Delirium is active grants a stacking bonus that increases other enemies' damage, damage reduction, fire rate and movement speed, but improves the quality of the items they drop

 	> Miscellaneous